cohesity/cohesity-ansible-role/docs/tasks/job.md

 ## Synopsis
 [top](#task-cohesity-protection-job-management)

-Use this task to add and configure Cohesity Protection Sources.
+Use this task to add and configure Cohesity Protection Jobs.

 #### How It Works
 - The task starts by determining whether named protection job exists in the cluster.